What is Market Value vs Book Value?

 Market value is the price currently paid or offered for an asset in the marketplace.
 Essentially, the market value of an asset is a quantified reflection of the perception of the value of the asset by the market.

 On the other hand, book value is a concept related to the value of an asset as recognized by a company on its balance sheet.
-Book value equals the original purchasing cost of an asset adjusted for any subsequent changes including depreciation, amortization, or impairment.
+Book value equals the original purchase cost of an asset adjusted for any subsequent changes including depreciation, amortization, or impairment.

 What is Market Value?